denniscwylie/sarks/sarks_vignette.md

 should give a very rough sense of what length the motifs returned are likely to have (though when employing spatial smoothing with merging of consecutive motifs, this will be less accurate).
-Equation (2) is mosly useful for understanding how changes to halfWindow are likely to impact output k-mer lengths, not truly predicting the exact lengths which will be seen.
+Equation (2) is mosly useful for understanding how changes to `halfWindow` are likely to impact output k-mer lengths, not truly predicting the exact lengths which will be seen.

-Aside from the trivial value of spatialLength=0 used to turn off spatial smoothing entirely, it is a bit more difficult to provide general guidelines for spatialLength.
-Small values (say, 3–10) can be useful to help detect individual motifs even when no larger spatial structure is really expected; in Wylie et al. [2019] we also tried spatialLength=100 when studying regulation of gene expression as that is on the order of the low end of the length DNA enhancer regions.
-Users should feel free to experiment with spatialLength values that make sense in their own applications.
+Aside from the trivial value of `spatialLength`=0 used to turn off spatial smoothing entirely, it is a bit more difficult to provide general guidelines for `spatialLength`.
+Small values (say, 3–10) can be useful to help detect individual motifs even when no larger spatial structure is really expected; in Wylie et al. [2019] we also tried `spatialLength`=100 when studying regulation of gene expression as that is on the order of the low end of the length DNA enhancer regions.
+Users should feel free to experiment with `spatialLength` values that make sense in their own applications.

-Finally, for minGini, my current advice would be to start with the value minGini=1.1 (or minGini=0 to see what happens without this filter).
+Finally, for `minGini`, my current advice would be to start with the value `minGini`=1.1 (or `minGini`=0 to see what happens without this filter).
 Interested users should consult sections 1.4.1 and 2.2 (especially 2.2.1) as well as Wylie et al. [2019] to get a better understanding of what this parameter does in order to get a sense of how they might choose better values for their own applications.

 ## 1.3 Output